sparkflows/sparkflows-docs/docs/user-guide/data-preparation/math.rst

 Math Functions
 ----------------------------------------

-Below is a sample workflow that contains Math Functions processor in Fire Insights.
+Below is a sample workflow that contains Math Functions processor in Sparkflows.
 It demonstrates the usage of Math Functions node to compute values using selected Math function.

 It does the following processing of data: